Judge enjoins shutdown-related federal layoffs

 On Oct.
 28, 2025, Judge Illston entered a preliminary injunction enjoining shutdown-related RIFs and pausing implementation of notices issued on or after Oct.
 10, 2025.

-Court relief rests on Administrative Procedure Act claims and a finding that the agencies' actions were likely arbitrary and capricious.
-The order did not issue a final judgment on the Antideficiency Act.
+The Oct.
+28 order rests on Administrative Procedure Act claims and finds the agencies' actions likely exceed authority and are arbitrary and capricious.
+[1] The court did not issue a final ruling that the Antideficiency Act was violated.
+[1][2]

 civic action